 Reduce electromagnetic field emissions

-Hivoduct aircables use a coaxial aluminum tube arrangement (like GIL) with rigid, conductive and grounded enclosures.
+Hivoduct cables use a coaxial aluminum tube arrangement (like GIL) with rigid, conductive and grounded enclosures.

 -> No outside electric fields.
 Minimum outside magnetic fields.

-Hivoduct aircables have aluminum conductor & enclosure with sufficient cross-section and optimum diameter ratio.
+Hivoduct cables have an aluminum conductor & enclosure with sufficient cross-section and optimum diameter ratio.
 Use distant spacers to keep them coaxial.
 Optimize all together with air pressure.
 Optimize 3-phase arrangement.
 Optimize on-site laying options and minimize digging.
 Enable co-location with existing infrastructure.

 -> No copper.
 No XLPE.
 No concrete pouring.
 No need for double systems.
 Less digging and filling.